gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 Main keys; these are keys that are directly put at the top of the file:
 - `name`(required): Your language full name.
+- `lastmod`(optional): The last modification date in `yyyy-mm-dd` format.
+This helps to determine the update of your language.
+You can also leave this key unwritten, it will be set to 0-0-0 if this is the case.

 Author keys; the following is a list of keys that must be put in the `author` section:
 - `name`(required): Your name or group of names.